MichaillYasiuk/michaill-diplom-bookstore/README.md

 <img src="images/main-page.jpg" alt="Home Page" >

-On the Home page you can use a quick search.
+On the Home page you can use a search form to quick search.

 <img src="images/search-form.jpg" alt="Search Page" >

-Upon clicking on the loupe you will be navigated to the Search page displaying current books search.
+Upon clicking on the loupe you will be navigated to the Search page.

 <img src="images/search-page.jpg" alt="Search Page" >